5 Debugging Zig applications

 (unsigned char) $1 = '\x06'

-Also notice in the example below that, I walked two more lines in the functions body, then, I executed the frame variable LLDB command, to see at once, the value stored in each of the variables that were created inside the current scope.
+Also notice in the example below that, I have walked two more lines in the function’s body, then, I execute the frame variable LLDB command, to see at once, the value stored in each of the variables that were created inside the current scope.

 You can see in the output below that, the object sum stores the value \f, which represents the form feed character.
 This character in the ASCII table, corresponds to the hexadecimal value 0x0C, or, in decimal, the number 12.
 So, this means that the result of the expression a + b executed at line 5, resulted in the number 12.